 Anytime that the flash is not physically attached to the camera the photographer will need to be shooting in Manual exposure mode.
 Without the multiple connections that are made between the flash foot and the camera hotshoe automatic exposure is impossible – with two pricey exceptions.

-There are two different systems from three manufacturers that permit in-camera exposure control (Program Mode, Aperture (Av) Mode or Manual Mode) of a flash that has no direct connection to the camera.
+There are two different systems from three manufacturers that permit in-camera exposure control (Program Mode, Aperture Priority Mode, or Manual Mode) of a flash that has no direct connection to the camera.
 One type uses optical means as seen in the original Nikon CLS Multi Flash System.

 CLS used either a camera mounted flash or the built-in flash as a controller that would fire remote flashes while maintaining automatic exposure control over those flashes.
 By sending out coded 1/10,000 second emissions from the camera flash the remote flashes were told both when to fire and just how much.
 All of the flashes used must support the CLS system which pretty much confines flash purchase choice to the Nikon brand.